Food and Drug Administration, HHS.

 C. Impact of the Rulemaking

-(Comment 3) One comment opposed the rulemaking, expressing a concern that the rulemaking could impact consumer confidence negatively, restrict the wide range of canned food and beverages available to consumers, and potentially put workers out of jobs in the United States.
+(Comment 3) One comment opposed the rulemaking, expressing a concern that the rulemaking could impact consumer confidence negatively, restrict the wide range of canned food and beverages available to consumers, and Start Printed Page 41842potentially put workers out of jobs in the United States.

 (Response) We disagree with the comment for the following reasons.
 First, this rulemaking is premised on FDA's conclusion that the infant formula manufacturers have completely and permanently abandoned the use of BPA-based epoxy resins as coatings in packaging for infant formula.
 Because this use has been abandoned, the rulemaking will not impact the range of canned food and beverages currently available to consumers and will not affect jobs currently held in the United States.
 Further, the amendment to § 175.300 does not restrict the use of BPA-based epoxy resins as coatings in packaging for food other than infant formula.